Plan and Scope the Pentest

 To set the pentest scope, identify the complexity of your asset.
 Under Scoping, specify the number of characteristics associated with the asset that need to be tested.
 To get exact numbers, consult with the asset owner inside your organization.

-The characteristics differ for each asset type:
+Scoping parameters differ for each asset type:

 Once you’ve scoped the pentest, review the required credits, as determined by our algorithm.